hantsy/spring-webmvc-jwt-sample/README.md

 }
 ```

-Create a `CommandLineRunner` bean to initialize some vehicles data.
+Create a `CommandLineRunner` bean to initialize some vehicles data at the application startup stage.

 ```java